 By standing up to the insurance and construction companies, we help accident victims and their families pursue maximum compensation and benefits to cover medical bills, lost wages, pain and suffering, and other damages.

-When you need the services of an experienced personal injury lawyer, don't hesitate to reach out to us at O'Brien & Zehnder Law Firm.
-Located in Sacramento and Elk Grove, we work with clients throughout California.
+When you need the services of an experienced personal injury lawyer, don't hesitate to reach out to us at the O'Brien & Zehnder Law Firm.
+Located in Elk Grove, we work with clients throughout California.

 Complete our free case evaluation form or call 916.714.8200 to schedule your free initial consultation.
 We handle cases on a contingency fee structure, meaning you pay no legal fees unless we recover.